In this section

 You may also need to see a pediatric cardiologist.
 This doctor will do another type of ultrasound called a fetal echocardiogram.
 It looks specifically at the heart and its chambers, valves and vessels.
 With this type of ultrasound, a pediatric cardiologist can rule out or definitively diagnose CHD.
 If your baby is positioned in a way that makes it difficult to see all areas of the heart, you may be asked to have more than one echocardiogram to confirm the diagnosis or just to get a better look at another area of the heart that was not viewed well on the initial exam.

-How does the diagnosis of congenital heart disease affect my pregnancy?
+How does a congenital heart disease diagnosis affect pregnancy?

 Most likely, your pregnancy and care will continue normally.
 You will have regular visits with your obstetrician to have your blood pressure and urine checked and your weight monitored.
 Depending on whether your baby is otherwise healthy and your pregnancy is normal and healthy, you may or may not have additional tests.